CRM Implementation Steps: What You Need to Know Before You Start

 • Use a digital adoption platform for in-app guidance

-• Ensure training covers the software’s features and how to use them to support business processes.
+• Ensure training covers the software’s features, how to use them to support business processes, and how it impacts employees’ daily responsibilities and broader business objectives

-Ongoing coaching reduces friction and builds confidence in the system, especially for sales reps, by helping them leverage automations and integrations to streamline their tasks.
+Ongoing coaching reduces friction and builds confidence in the system, especially for sales reps, by helping them leverage automations and integrations to streamline their tasks and connect CRM usage to modern growth marketing services that drive revenue.

 Implementation Testing and Quality Assurance